-- Discreet handwriting is taught throughout the week in short bursts. - As recommended by the British Dyslexia Association, we adopt a continuous cursive style of writing. - Teachers and Teaching Assistants model the agreed cursive style when modelling writing both in class, on displays and in feedback in books.

-• Our agreed cursive style is as below:
+- Discreet handwriting is taught throughout the week in short bursts. - As recommended by the British Dyslexia Association, we adopt a continuous cursive style of writing from Year 1. - Teachers and Teaching Assistants model the agreed style when modelling writing both in class, on displays and in feedback in books. - Our agreed cursive style is as below:

 - Joins will be taught in accordance with the National Curriculum. - Handwriting skills will be taught in a weekly lesson and handwriting exercises undertaken at other times. - When ICT is used for display purposes a variety of fonts will be used including cursive styles.
-Join It is available on laptops to enable correct cursive script for use on worksheets etc. - In Yr R/1 children will practice handwriting on prepared /laminated sheets as well as on printed sheets and appropriate sized guidelines.
-In Yr 2/3/4 handwriting books with appropriate guidelines will be used.
-Yr 5/6 will use 1cm lined paper. - Ensure children are sitting correctly and using correct pencil grip. - Handwriting will be referred to across curriculum. - Once a fluent, joined style is achieved a handwriting pen will be awarded and used as appropriate. - Ink colour can be blue or black washable.
+Join It is available on laptops to enable correct cursive script for use on worksheets etc. - In KS1 the children will be taught a joined formation as part of their reading carousel.
+In KS2 the children will be given handwriting interventions as needed to support their development of a fluent style. - Ensure children are sitting correctly and using correct pencil grip. - Handwriting expectations will be referred to across curriculum. - Once a fluent, joined style is achieved a handwriting pen will be awarded and used as appropriate. - Ink colour can be blue or black washable.